Respiratory Therapist Program (BHS)respiratorycare_800x500.jpg

 Apply now

 Please note: Students enrolling in this program must have the ability to obtain a U.S. background check and other clearances for placement in a U.S. clinical/school setting.
 U.S. citizenship or permanent residency is also a requirement for licensure within certain academic programs.
 International students and students who are under DACA status or are undocumented should carefully review the licensure requirements in their state before enrolling in a degree program that leads to licensure.
-Additional information can be found on the National Conference of State Legislatures website
+Additional information can be found on the Commonwealth of Pennsylvania's website.

 Licensure: This program was designed to meet the licensure requirements of the Commonwealth of Pennsylvania.
 If you reside in a different state, you should carefully review your home state’s licensure requirements prior to enrolling in this program.
 For more information, please visit our Program Licensure Requirement page.